gabeklein/expressive-mvc/README.md

 [See it in action](https://codesandbox.io/s/example-counter-th8xl) 🚀  You've already got something usable!

 <br/>
-<h1 id="good-start">Things you can do</h1>
+<h2 id="good-start">Things you can do</h2>

 ### Combine any number of `useState` values
-Place any data in your model.
+Place together as much as you like.
 Updating any value will trigger a render.

 ```jsx
 class State extends Model {